 Christian commemoration days are pagan.
-This is not so; but certain
+This is not so; but

-the pagans.
-The pagans now celebrated easter,
+as they converted the pagans.
+The pagans now celebrated Easter,

-but with their pagan eggs

-etc. which they previously used to
+but with their pagan eggs, etc. which they previously used to

 celebrate demons: an egg, in the end, is but an egg!

 to that of the Gospel of Jesus.
 So the converted pagans then

-hard it must have been for those
+hard it must have been for those early Christians.
+This is why they

-Christians; therefore they

-devised their plans and tricks in such a

-that they did not face
+devised their plans and tricks in such a manner that they did not face

 un-surmountable opposition from the pagans.

 Do you need to celebrate or

-observe christian dates?
+observe Christian dates?
 No, you do not, as they are

-not commandments

-No body is obliged to observe
+not commandments from God.
+Nobody is obliged to observe